 This Paleo Chinese chicken salad recipe is perfect for a nice warm spring or summer evening meal.
 It would also be good for lunch or any other occasion.
 I love how it’s light, but filling and a little sweet and crunchy.

-I make this main dish Paleo Chinese chicken salad really often for myself.
+I make this main dish Chinese salad really often for myself.
 It’s a good standby when you want something good, light, and easy.
 This salad can be great for a good meal for lunch or dinner.
 It can be made for one person or ten.

 I came up with the idea for this salad when I was supposed to bring one of those Ramen noodle salads to a potluck.
 The kind with cabbage, crushed dry Ramen noodles, an oil dressing and other stuff I can’t remember.
 I wasn’t about to eat that.